SteveIves/HarmonyCoreDockerDemo/README.md

 launched and listens on ports 8085 (HTTP) and 8086 (HTTPS).
 Any requests to the HTTP endpoint are redirected to the HTTPS endpoint.

+# Managing Docker Without Sudo

+To make it easier to manage docker without having to use `sudo` for each command, follow this procedure:

+1. Log in to your WSL2 Linux system

+2. Execute the following commands:

+    ```
+      $ sudo groupadd docker
+      $ sudo usermod -aG docker $USER
+      $ newgrp docker
+    ```

 # Procedure

 After cloning this repository, the steps to run the demonstration